 Why is Doxepin an off-label treatment for anxiety?

-Doxepin is considered to be an off-label treatment for anxiety because there are newer medications that are more effective in treating anxiety and are associated with fewer side effects.
+Doxepin is considered to be an off-label treatment for anxiety because there are newer medications that are more effective in treating anxiety with fewer side effects.

-There are several reasons one of these newer first-line drugs is contraindicated in some, including drug interactions, certain health conditions, and inability to tolerate the medication, to name a few.
+There are several reasons one of these newer drugs may be ineffective for some, including drug interactions, certain health conditions, and the inability to tolerate the medication.
 In these cases, TCA medications like Doxepin remain to be a good alternative when treating anxiety.
 Your healthcare provider will help determine which anti-anxiety medication is best for you.

 What’s better for anxiety?
 Doxepin or Trimipramine?